 The Integral Sphere: A Mathematical Mandala of Reality has been devised by Thomas J. McFarlane (2004).
 Besides the AQAL map and the Big Tube Theory, I consider it one of the greatest and most important accomplishments as far as our understanding of the big picture is concerned.
 It even transcends Ken Wilber's AQAL map in several ways: it allows for more than four dimensions (Wilber's four quadrants) and it can be interpreted in terms of a hierarchy, interpenetrating levels (Yin-Yang), and a continuum, which provides a richness that is beyond Ken Wilber's AQAL map that can be seen as just one special case of the Integral Sphere (see also Ken Wilber's AQAL Dogma and Chapter 6 of Wilber's AQAL Map and Beyond).

 The dynamic mandala that I proposed in my online book Wilber’s AQAL Map and Beyond comprises in a dynamic relationship the whole set of mandalas, including mathematical, conceptual, topological, and organic/artistic mandalas.
 In Chapter 5 of Wilber's AQAL Map and Beyond, I demonstrated several transformations of the conceptual mandala of this book.
 Ulrich Panzer, who created beautiful circular pictures that represent or resemble mandalas, showed how they can be transformed into each other (see The Blind Man's Song).
-Other kinds of mandalas, if not actually transformed into each other, can at least be seen as transformations of each other.
+Other kinds of mandalas, if not actually transformed into each other, can at least be seen as transformations of one another.
 Hence, the dynamic mandala comprises all mandalas, including the mandala of this book, AQAL, the Big Tube, the Integral Sphere as well as mandalas of the wisdom traditions.
 All of them share the unmanifest source, which may be represented explicitly or implicitly; however, each of them presents a unique view of manifest reality that is one with the source.
 All can be seen as complementary perspectives on reality (see also Dynamics and Statics/Dynamics (Chapter 7 of this book).

 If we could become more aware that we all share the same source and are different manifestations of this source, the differences between us could not divide us because they arise out of the common source that is one with its manifestations.
 As the Big Tube Theory shows so vividly, all holons, including human beings with their different points of views and ideas, are emanations (extensions) of the common source, the unbreakable membrane, and remain continuous with it.
 This means that we remain always interconnected; we always partake of and remain integrated into the whole of reality, the ineffable mystery that bestows holiness on this wholeness.
 This awareness seems absent in fundamentalism that attaches absolute validity to parts of the whole that are expressed through words and language that have inherent limitations as pointed out by Korzybski and others (see above in the section on Mystery).

 As I point out in Chapter 4 of this book, the set of mandalas can be considered a fuzzy set, which means that it includes also configurations that resemble typical mandalas only to some degree.
 Thus, the fuzzy set of mandalas includes the whole continuum from a 100% mandala toward a 0% mandala.
 The dynamic mandala also should be seen as a fuzzy set.
 At least some of its actual or virtual transformations may resemble a typical mandala less and less.
 But as long as they comprise both the namable and unnamable they may be considered to belong to the fuzzy set of mandalas to at least some extent.
-Thus any map of the Kosmos belongs to the fuzzy set of mandalas because Kosmos (written with a K) comprises both the namable and unnamable in contrast to cosmos that often refers only to the physical universe of physicists.
+Thus any map of the Kosmos belongs to the fuzzy set of mandalas because Kosmos (written with a capital K) comprises both the namable and unnamable in contrast to cosmos that often refers only to the physical universe of physicists.

 Here are some of the most comprehensive maps of the Kosmos that belong to the fuzzy set of mandalas: Ken Wilber's AQAL map, Thomas McFarlane's Integral Sphere (a mathematical mandala), Dirk Laureyssens' Big Tube Theory (a topological map), and Alfred Korzybski's Structural Differential.
 The AQAL map in not a typical mandala because the unnamable is located at the periphery of the map instead of in the centre as in a typical mandala.
 The Integral Sphere has a mathematical structure that deviates from typical pictorial and artistic mandalas.
 The Big Tube deviates even more from a typical mandala but resembles a mandala in as much as the elastic unitary membrane remains unbroken and encloses everything.
 Finally, the Structural Differential appears rather unlike a mandala.
 But if the parabola that represents the unnamable would be drawn as a circle, then the namable (descriptions and inferences) could be seen as emanating from the central unnamable.
 Hence, all of these maps of the Kosmos and others can be seen as belonging to the fuzzy set of mandalas and a mandalic worldview.
 They can be seen as complementary to one another and thus all together present a more complete picture of the Kosmos than any one on its own.
 And therefore there is no fundamentalist need to fight over which one is the absolutely true one.

-Fundamentalism occurs at the mythic level, which enforces a righteous order “with a code of conduct based on absolutist and unvarying principles of “right” and “wrong.”
+Fundamentalism occurs at the mythic (conformist) level, which enforces a righteous order “with a code of conduct based on absolutist and unvarying principles of “right” and “wrong.”
 Violating the code has severe, perhaps everlasting repercussions.
 Following the code yields rewards for the faithful” (Wilber 2001: 9-10).
 This leads to extreme rigidity often based on concrete-literal belief.
 Reasoning seems difficult or impossible because there is only one right way to think about everything.